mohamednessim15-hue/F1Tenth_ObsidianVault/Trailing Controller.md

 ## Inputs:
 * speed_command

-	speed_command is set to 0 in line **76** in the initialization of the PP file and is later given a value based on the [[calc_speed_command]] Function which calculates it based on the car's velocity vector and the lateral normalized error.
+	speed_command is set to 0 in the initialization of the PP file and is later given a value based on the [[calc_speed_command]] Function which calculates it based on the car's velocity vector and the lateral normalized error.

 * self.opponent